Transition Families Support System

 Health care transition is a process that takes time and is different for each child.
 Whether you identify as a parent, family member, caregiver or support system, you have an important role in your youth/young adults transition from pediatric to adult care.
 Preparing your youth for independence can be a scary thought.
 But following the easy STEPS can lead you to success.
 No matter the level of functioning your youth may have, starting early is an easy first step.
 Gaining information, encouraging your youth/young adult’s health care independence, asking questions of and engaging your youth’s physicians, possibly preparing for shared decision making, along with identifying support team members and community resources are all ways you can improve the successful transition.
 We encourage you to view the transition parent guide for more information on preparing your youth/young adult for health care transition.

 How well are you preparing your youth for transition?
-Take the short quiz!
+Take the short survey!

 Tips for Transition